 Whole grains: Whole grains such as brown rice, quinoa, whole wheat, oats, and barley are abundant in fiber, B vitamins, and minerals.
 These grains offer enduring energy and contribute to the well-being of your digestive system.

-Lean proteins: Ensure to incorporate lean sources of protein like poultry, fish, legumes, tofu, nuts, and seeds into your diet.
+High quality proteins: Ensure to incorporate high quality sources of protein like poultry, fish, beef, and eggs into your diet.
 Protein plays a vital role in the construction and mending of tissues, preservation of muscle mass, and facilitation of numerous bodily functions.

 Healthy fats: Make sure to include nourishing sources of healthy fats in your diet, such as avocados, nuts, seeds, olive oil, and fatty fish like salmon.
 These fats provide energy, support brain function, help absorb fat-soluble vitamins, and promote heart health.